Key takeaways

 Likewise, research suggests that following a plant-based diet, similar to the Mediterranean diet, can help men maintain healthy erectile function and lower the risk of ED well into their 60s.

 While ED is more common with age, it is not inevitable.
-Implementing healthy lifestyle changes, such as exercise, good sleep, and a healthy diet, can help improve your erections now and in the future.
-So start making these changes today, and make an appointment with your health provider to cover your bases.
+Implementing healthy lifestyle changes, such as exercise, good sleep, and a healthy diet (such as one that focuses on your heart), can help improve your erections now and in the future.
+So start making these changes today, and schedule an appointment with your health provider to cover your bases.
 You deserve to feel great about your sex life.

 DISCLAIMER